 – The INDTECH project is an industrial graduate school at MDH, focusing on the deployment of Industry 4.0 and applied AI in production systems in collaboration with 12 partnering organizations consisting of leading industrial companies, research institutes and technology centres, and supporting organizations such as AI Sweden, PiiA, Automation Region and Blue Institute, says Markus Bohlin, the coordinator of the project.

 The goal is to graduate 15 industrial PhD students employed at the partnering organizations, thereby strengthening the long-term industrial competitiveness of Sweden.
 The INDTECH industrial graduate school aims to educate doctoral students in Industrial Digitalization and develop future research leaders in this field.

 The results will, apart from strategic expertise gained through the education of the 15 PhD candidates, be increased competence and expertise in scientific areas of strategic relevance to the Swedish manufacturing industry.

-– The establishment of Industry 4.0 and applied AI as a joint theme of excellence for MDH is one result.
+– The establishment of Industry 4.0 and applied AI as a joint theme of excellence for MDU is one result.
 Strengthening of the production engineer profession and the regional and national ecosystem of production research, innovation, and development is another expected result of INDTECH, says Marcus Bolin.

 The INDTECH Research School will be hosted by the School of Innovation, Design and Engineering (IDT) with support from the School of Business, Society and Technology (EST).
-IDT and EST are two multidisciplinary, collaborative and co-producing schools at Mälardalen University (MDH), accommodating the three research environments Innovation and Product Realisation (IPR), Embedded Systems (ES), and the Future Energy Center (FEC).
+IDT and EST are two multidisciplinary, collaborative and co-producing schools at Mälardalen University (MDU), accommodating the three research environments Innovation and Product Realisation (IPR), Embedded Systems (ES), and the Future Energy Center (FEC).